arcanis/eslint-plugin-arca/docs/rules/import-ordering.md

 ## Rule Details

-* First, the side-effects imports go before any other import
+* First, global side-effect imports go before any other import
-* Then the modules have to be sorted by section (vendors, common, application)
+* Then third-party imports (possibly split into sections)
+* Then named local imports
+* Finally, local side-effect imports go last

+Also note that within a same category, imports are sorted:

-* Then they have to be sorted by path (a subdirectory goes before its index)
+* First by path (a subdirectory goes before its index)
-* Then they have to be sorted by lexicographic order
+* Then by lexicographic order

 The following patterns are considered warnings: